ShubhanginiSharma627/job-listing-app/README.md

 -   **Job Listings**: Users can view a list of jobs fetched from a backend API.
 -   **Filters**: Users can filter jobs based on various criteria such as company name, role, location, experience, and salary.
+-   **Salary Currency**: The currency for salary is automatically derived from the `salaryCurrencyCode` provided in each job object.
 -   **Responsive Design**: The application is fully responsive and works well on both desktop and mobile devices.

 ## Tech Stack